FStarLang/fstar-interactive/README.md

 ## Installation

+* You need a working F* binary that supports interactive mode (old binary releases of F* do not support this, so you might need to build from F* source)

+      $ fstar.exe --in
+      module Blah
+      #end

+      ok

 * You need an installation of [Atom], and it's a good idea to also install [atom-fstar] separately for syntax highlighting.